Commuter rail: Metro

 Metro rail and rapid transit usually cover smaller inner-urban areas within 12 to 20 km of city centers, with shorter stop spacing, use rolling stocks with larger standing spaces, lower top speed and higher acceleration, designed for short-distance travel.
-They also run more frequently, to a headway rather than a published timetable and use dedicated tracks (underground or elevated), whereas commuter rail often shares tracks, technology and the legal framework within mainline railway systems, and uses rolling stocks with more seating and higher speed for comfort on longer city-suburban journeys.
+They also run more frequently, with headways rather than a published timetable, and use dedicated tracks (underground or elevated).
+In contrast, commuter rail often shares tracks, technology, and the legal framework within mainline railway systems, and uses rolling stocks with more seating and higher speed for comfort on longer city-suburban journeys.

-However, the classification as a metro or rapid rail can be difficult as both may typically cover a metropolitan area exclusively, run on separate tracks in the centre, and often feature purpose-built rolling stock.
-The fact that the terminology is not standardised across countries (even across English-speaking countries) further complicates matters.
+However, classifying a line as metro or rapid rail can be difficult; many highly developed suburban networks run over dedicated rights-of-way in the city center and may primarily serve densely built-up inner suburbs.
+The fact that the terminology is not standardized across countries (even across English-speaking countries) further complicates matters.
 This distinction is most easily made when there are two (or more) systems such as New York's subway and the LIRR and Metro-North Railroad, Paris' Métro and RER along with Transilien, Washington D.C.'s Metro along with its MARC and VRE, London's tube lines of the Underground and the Overground, Elizabeth line, Thameslink along with other commuter rail operators, Madrid's Metro and Cercanías, Barcelona's Metro and Rodalies, and Tokyo's subway and the JR lines along with various privately owned and operated commuter rail systems.

 Regional rail

-Regional rail usually provides rail services between towns and cities, rather than purely linking major population hubs in the way inter-city rail does.
+Regional rail usually provides rail services between towns and cities, rather than solely linking major population hubs as inter-city rail does.
 Regional rail operates outside major cities.
-Unlike Inter-city, it stops at most or all stations between cities.
-It provides a service between smaller communities along the line that are often byproducts of ribbon developments, and also connects with long-distance services at interchange stations located at junctions, terminals, or larger towns along the line.
+Unlike inter-city, it stops at most, if not all, stations between cities.
+It provides service to smaller communities along the line, which are often byproducts of ribbon development.
+Also, it connects to long-distance services at interchange stations located at junctions, terminals, or larger towns along the line.
 Alternative names are "local train" or "stopping train".
 Examples include the former BR's Regional Railways, France's TER (Transport express régional), Germany's Regionalexpress and Regionalbahn, and South Korea's Tonggeun and Mugunghwa-ho services.